flatcar-archive/flatcar-docs/os/booting-on-exoscale.md

-# Running CoreOS Container Linux on Exoscale
+# Running Flatcar Linux on Exoscale

 ## Choosing a channel